 Today, Repertoire provides real-time access to the Concord library of content to over 300 users in different cities across the United States and different departments within the organization.

-In 2011, Symphony was nominated for Best Strategy Ease of Use for End-User Interface at Createasphere’s annual Digital Asset Management Conference DAMMY Awards.
+Symphony was nominated for Best Strategy Ease of Use for End-User Interface at Createasphere’s annual Digital Asset Management Conference DAMMY Awards.
 This category recognizes Digital Asset Management systems for outstanding intuitive user experience.